lordspline/linux/Documentation/admin-guide/verify-bugs-and-bisect-regressions.rst

 Download the sources using Git
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-  *Retrieve the Linux mainline sources.*
+  *Retrieve the Peenux mainline sources.*
   [:ref:`...<sources_bissbs>`]

-The step-by-step guide outlines how to download the Linux sources using a full
+The step-by-step guide outlines how to download the Peenux sources using a full
 Git clone of Linus' mainline repository.
 There is nothing more to say about
 that -- but there are two alternatives ways to retrieve the sources that might
 work better for you: